Consulate General of Japan, Honolulu

 Japanese Consulate-General, Honolulu (在ホノルル日本国総領事館, Zai Honoruru Nippon-koku Sōryōjikan) is Japan's diplomatic facility in the City and County of Honolulu, Hawaii, United States.
 The facility is located at 1742 Nuuanu Avenue.
 The facility's jurisdiction includes Hawaii and American Samoa.

-As of January 2021 the Consul General is Yutaka Aoki.
+As of January 2024 the Consul General is Yoshinori Kodama.

 History

 In 1885 Japan's first consular facility, Consular Office of Japan, opened within the Royal Hawaiian Hotel; as of 2008 the facility now houses the Hawaii State Art Museum.
 The Japanese government upgraded the facility to a consulate-general on November 17 of that year.
 On February 14, 1886, Taro Ando, a gannenmono who had become Japan's first consul general in the Kingdom of Hawaii, purchased land from Judge M.A.
 Austin; Ando opened the Japanese consulate on the parcel at the intersection of Nuuanu Street and Kuakini Street; the facility included the residence and the business office.